-Sign up for more than one online juror company in order to make more money.
+Sign up for more than one online juror company in order to find more work.
 Most companies will only have occasional work for online jurors.

 How do I become an online juror?

-Sign up with online jury companies.This will involve filling out an online questionnaire about yourself.
-When a lawyer needs and online juror that matches your demographics, you will be contacted.
+Signing up with online jury companies involves filling out an extensive questionnaire about yourself.
+When a lawyer needs an online juror that matches your demographics, you will be contacted.

 Restrictions for online jurors vary.
 In general they might include: